 7. Forest City Development: Integrating Green Infrastructure and Nature-based Solutions in Sustainable Urbanism

 8. Resilient City Development: Best Practices through the effectiveness of Resilience Index System

-11. Smart Grid Energy Systems: An integrated urban innovation to optimize the energy use
+11. Smart Grid Energy Systems: An Integrated Urban Innovation to Optimize Energy Use

 13. Green Mixed-use Development: High-tech Industrial Parks and Integrated Urban Design

-Ali Cheshmehzangi is Professor of Architecture and Urban Design, Head of Department of Architecture and Built Environment, and Director of Urban Innovation Lab at the University of Nottingham Ningbo China (UNNC), and Visiting Professor at Hiroshima University, Japan.
+Ali Cheshmehzangi is Professor of Architecture and Urban Design, Head of Department of Architecture and Built Environment, and Director of Urban Innovation Lab at the University of Nottingham Ningbo China (UNNC), and Visiting Professor at Network for Eduation and Research on Peace and Sustainability (NERPS), Hiroshima University, Japan.

 Ayyoob Sharifi is Associate Professor at the Graduate School of Humanities and Social Sciences, Hiroshima University, with a cross-appointment at the Graduate School of Advanced Science and Engineering of Hiroshima University, Japan.